yahoo/ychaos/docs/faq.md

 #### How do I release a backward incompatible YChaos Testplan?

-Its always ideal to keep the testplan backward compatible as much as possible.
+It's always ideal to keep the testplan backward compatible as much as possible.
-This may not possible based on the new usecases coming in.
+This may not be possible based on the new usecases coming in.
 All the changes that break the current setup should be part of one Pull Request.
 The PR owner should also update the minor version of the package in this PR.
 A new minor version should be released upon merging this PR.